stcox/gke-wordpress/USAGE.md

 ## Prerequisites
 * You need a Kubernetes cluster on Google Compute Engine.
 Follow the [official Kubernetes guide](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-container-cluster "Creating a Container Cluster").
 * You need a Google Cloud SQL Database Server.
 Follow the [official Google Cloud SQL guide](https://cloud.google.com/sql/docs/mysql/create-instance "Create Google Cloud SQL instance").
+* You need to save the Google Cloud SQL credentials to `wp-sites/credentials.json`.
 * You should be comfortable with basic SQL statements, i.e. creating and managing DBs, users, grants.
 * You also need a domain and access to its DNS settings.
 These instructions use the generic domain names mysite1.com and mysite2.com as example sites.
 * Upon deploying WordPress you should install: